Russia State TV Boasts New Hypersonic ‘Zircon’ Missile Will Turn U.S. Defense ‘To Dust,’ Flies At 6,000 MPH

-A Russian state-run TV news broadcast on Sunday appeared to issue a dire threat to the United States military, boasting about the capabilities of Russia’s new cruise missile known as the “Tsirkon, or “Zircon,” a deadly weapon launched from a ship, and that can fly at an incredible, hypersonic speed of more than 6,000 miles per hour, according to a report on the Zircon missile by Popular Mechanics.
-The report said that in a December test, the Russian missile clocked in at a speed of 1.7 miles per second, or 6,138 miles per hour.
+A Russian state-run TV news broadcast on Sunday appeared to issue a dire threat to the United States military, boasting about the capabilities of Russia’s new cruise missile known as the Tsirkon or Zircon, a deadly weapon launched from a ship that can fly at an incredible, hypersonic speed of more than 6,000 miles per hour, according to a report on the Zircon missile by Popular Mechanics.
+The report said that in a December test, the Russian missile clocked in at a speed of 1.7 miles per second or 6,138 miles per hour.

 “The U.S. once sought global domination through its missiles program.
 They should abandon illusions, we will always respond with a reciprocal response,” Putin said in the speech about three weeks ago, also claiming that the missile’s hypersonic capabilities render it “invincible.”

-On Sunday, as reported via Twitter by Russia-watching journalist Julia Davis, A news broadcast on the state-controlled Russia 1 channel boasted, “US missile defense system turned to dust,” in a report on the hypersonic Zircon missile, which was originally designed to target ships, but is now believed to have capabilities of striking targets on land as well, according to a Fast Company report.
+On Sunday, as reported via Twitter by Russia-watching journalist Julia Davis, a news broadcast on the state-controlled Russia 1 channel boasted, “US missile defense system turned to dust,” in a report on the hypersonic Zircon missile.
+The missile was originally designed to target ships but is now believed to have capabilities of striking targets on land as well, according to a Fast Company report.

 #Russia's state TV host Dmitry Kiselyov boasts that the Tsirkon hypersonic cruise missile is capable of overcoming the US missile defense system, rendering it "meaningless" — "Americans themselves don't believe in it."
 The screen reads: "US missile defense system turned to dust." pic.twitter.com/i4c0F6zfI3